richelbilderbeek/teaching/docs/papers/flat_course_fee/appendix.md

 <!-- markdownlint-disable MD013 --><!-- Keep references 1 line, hence will break 80 characters per line -->

-- `[Admiraal et al., 2023]` Admiraal, Wilfried et al., "Mind the gap: Early-career teachers' level of preparedness, professional development, working conditions, and feelings of distress".
-Social Psychology of Education 26.6 (2023): 1759-1787.
-- `[Bhayani et al., 2021]` Bhayani, Ali.
-"Let students pay for their higher education: Debate concerning free and subsidized education based on sunk cost theory."
-Journal of Philanthropy and Marketing 26.4 (2021): e1700.
-- `[Clow, 2013]` Clow, Doug.
-"MOOCs and the funnel of participation."
-Proceedings of the third international conference on learning analytics and knowledge.
-2013.
 - `[Goli et al., 2022]`
   Goli, Ali, Pradeep K. Chintagunta, and S. Sriram.
   "Effects of payment on user engagement in online courses."